junxit/us-congress-code/title-28/chapter-5/sec-91.md

 ### Extension of Jurisdiction of United States District Court for District of Hawaii and of Civil and Criminal Laws to Midway, Wake, Johnson, Sand, etc., Islands

 The jurisdiction of the United States District Court for the District of Hawaii and the laws of the United States relating to civil acts or offenses consummated or committed on the high seas on board a vessel belonging to the United States were extended to the Midway Islands, Wake, Johnson, Sand, etc., Islands by section 644a of Title 48, Territories and Insular Possessions.

+### Executive Documents

+### Admission of Hawaii as State

+Admission of Hawaii into the Union was accomplished Aug.
+21, 1959, on issuance of Proc.
+No. 3309, Aug.
+21, 1959, 25 F.R.
+6868, 73 Stat. c74, as required by sections 1 and 7(c) of Pub.
+L. 86–3, Mar.
+18, 1959, 73 Stat.
+4, set out as notes preceding section 491 of Title 48, Territories and Insular Possessions.